ciren/cilib/docs/src/main/tut/docs/design/lenses.md

 data structures update, by only changing the smallest number of references, the needed speed and efficiency is achieved.

-Scala tries to help with respect to immutable data, by providing a convience method on all `case class`es called `copy`.
+Scala tries to help with respect to immutable data, by providing a convenience method on all `case class`es called `copy`.
 In situations where there is a nesting of case classes, potentially several levels, the updating of a value on the lower levels results in a bubbling-up process whereby each previous